FreeRTOS/FreeRTOS-Community-Supported-Demos/CORTEX_M0+_RP2040/README.md

 See [Getting Started With Pico](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf) in the SDK documentation for setting up a Raspberry Pi Pico SDK build environment.
 If you are already set up, then just make sure `PICO_SDK_PATH` is set in your environment or pass it via `-DPICO_SDK_PATH=xxx` on the Cmake command line.

+The demos also depend on the `[FreeRTOS Demo](https://github.com/FreeRTOS/FreeRTOS/tree/main/FreeRTOS/Demo)` code found in the main FreeRTOS project.
+By default, the `FREERTOS_DEMO_PATH` will be computed from the `FREERTOS_KERNEL_PATH`.
+You can override this behavior by setting `FREERTOS_DEMO_PATH` in your environment or on the Cmake command line.

 To build from the command line on unix, from this directory (or from the individual examples' directories), type:

 ```shell